This course applies to children of all ages.

 Instructional methodology: Read written material, view videos, listen to audio segments.

-Assessment methods: Multiple choice quiz and written assignments.
+Assessment methods: Multiple choice quizzes and written assignments.